cmu-sei/juneberry/README.md

 # Introduction

-Juneberry is a framework for running machine learning experiments.
-Think of it as an "automated grad student."
+Juneberry improves the experience of machine learning experimentation by providing a framework for automating the training, evaluation and comparison of multiple models against multiple datasets, reducing errors and improving reproducibility.

 This README describes how to use the Juneberry framework to execute machine learning tasks.
 Juneberry follows a (mostly) declarative programming model composed of sets of config files